 |Fujifilm X-A2« »||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Fujifilm X-A2|

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 2000D vs Fujifilm X-A3

-So how do things add up?
-Is the Canon 2000D better than the Fujifilm X-A3 or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 2000D and the Fujifilm X-A3?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - Longer lasting: Can take more shots (500 versus 410) on a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.